Fios-Quest/YouTube-Scripts/src/space/builder.md

 Let's build one for our `User` example.

-Before we start on the Builder we need to set up an Error type as there are a lot of ways this could go wrong.
+Before we start on the Builder though, we need to set up an Error type as there are a lot of ways this could go wrong.

 The UserBuilder itself looks just like the User, except the fields are all optional.